mattermost/docs/source/help/getting-started/organizing-your-sidebar.rst

 You can customize your sidebar in the following ways:

 - Group and order channels into categories customized just for you.
-- Mute and unmute entire categories or mute and unmute selected channels or Direct Messages.
+- Mute and unmute entire categories.
 - Sort category channels manually, alphabetically, or by recent activity.
 - Group unread messages into an **Unreads** category.
+- Sort Direct Messages alphabetically or by recent activity.
 - Control how many Direct Message conversations to display.
-- Control how Direct Messages are sorted.

 Creating custom categories
 --------------------------